 - 1. Complete the approved Master of Science in Management and Organizational Leadership program course work - 2.
-Achieve a minimum cumulative grade point average of 3.0 with no individual course grade lower than "C-" - 3.
-Pay all tuition and fees
+Achieve a minimum cumulative grade point average of 3.0 with no individual course grade lower than "C-"

-EXTENSION PROCESS FOR MASTER'S THESIS
+EXTENSION PROCESS FOR MASTER THESIS

-Students who need more time to complete their final project may request an additional seven week extension from their MOL 612 instructor.
+Students who need more time to complete their final project may request one additional seven week extension from their MOL 612 instructor.
 The extension request must be approved before the end of the student's final class.
 Appropriate fees apply.

-Students must successfully complete all degree requirements (including the final project) before participating in the commencement ceremony.
+Students must successfully complete all degree requirements (including the final project) and satisfy financial obligations before participating in the commencement ceremony.